Pontop Pike transmitting station

-The Pontop Pike transmitting station is a facility for telecommunications and broadcasting situated on a 312-metre (1,024-ft) high hill of the same name between Stanley and Consett, County Durham, near the village of Dipton, England.
+The Pontop Pike transmitting station is a facility for telecommunications and broadcasting situated on a 312 m high hill of the same name between Stanley and Consett, County Durham, near the village of Dipton, England.
 The mast is 149 m high, giving an average antenna height of 461 m above sea level.
 It is owned and operated by Arqiva.

 History

 The mast was built in 1953, by BICC with Rowridge (also 500 ft) and North Hessary Tor in Devon (650 ft).

 Its construction was brought forward by the BBC so that people in North East England could watch the Coronation of Queen Elizabeth II live on the 405-line television system VHF then in use in the UK.
 Test transmissions from a low-power temporary aerial began on Monday, 20 April 1953, and the first programmes were transmitted on Friday, 1 May 1953, in plenty of time for the Coronation on 2 June.
 UHF transmissions began in 1966 with the first colour transmissions in 1970, and the VHF television signal was switched off in 1985.

+It suffered a fire in late May 1973.

+Transmission

+Radio

+VHF sound broadcasting began on 20 December 1955, with Wenvoe in Wales, on the same current FM frequencies.
+Only Wrotham in Kent had VHF sound before.

+95.4FM Radio Newcastle broadcast from 2 January 1971.

+Television

+BBC television Northern News, from Manchester, was first broadcast in early January 1959, with the Sandale transmitting station in Cumbria.

+BBC2 began broadcasting on 5 November 1966 to reach 1.7m viewers, with tests from 22 October 1966.

+BBC2 colour began on 2 December 1967.
+BBC1 colour tests began on 30 May 1970, with a full service from 20 June 1970.
+ITV colour began from 17 July 1970.

 Coverage

 The Pontop Pike transmitter provides digital television transmissions to Tyne and Wear, County Durham, Tees Valley, most of Northumberland and parts of North Yorkshire.
 This includes the cities of Newcastle, Durham and Sunderland.
-It also carries the national BBC Radio FM signals, covering the whole North East, as well as 95.4 MHz FM BBC Newcastle.
+It also carries the national BBC Radio FM signals, covering the whole North East, as well as FM BBC Newcastle.
 It was one of the first national FM transmitters in December 1955.
 All of its television output is within the C/D aerial group.

 Digital TV switchover

 Analogue TV transmissions from this mast began to close from 12 September 2012 and completely ceased on 26 September that year, making Pontop Pike, alongside Bilsdale and Chatton, the last-but-one transmitter group in the United Kingdom to complete digital switchover (DSO) with Northern Ireland being the last area to switch.
 In July 2007 it was confirmed by Ofcom that Pontop Pike would remain a C/D group after DSO.

-Pontop Pike underwent its 700 MHz clearance between September and November 2019 when its output moved down the band from a C/D group to a K group.
-Thus people with original C/D group aerials, who live in poor reception areas, may struggle to pick up some channels.
+Pontop Pike underwent its clearance between September and November 2019 when its output moved down the band from a C/D group to a K group.
+Thus, people with original C/D group aerials, who live in poor reception areas, may struggle to pick up some channels.